 First generation American born to Israeli and Swedish immigrants.
 Raised in Caribou, Maine.
 Recreational interests include skiing, hiking, running, cycling, soccer and SCUBA diving.
 She is a private pilot and is conversational in Swedish and Russian.

-Meir holds a Bachelor of Arts in Biology from Brown University, a Master of Science in Space Studies from the International Space University, and a Doctorate in Marine Biology from Scripps Institution of Oceanography (UCSD).
+Graduated from Caribou High School, Caribou, Maine.
+Earned a Bachelor of Arts degree in Biology from Brown University in 1999.
+Earned a Master of Science degree in Space Studies from International Space University in 2000.
+Earned a Doctorate in Marine Biology (diving physiology) from Scripps Institution of Oceanography (UCSD) in 2009.